Regular practice review and collegial practice visits

-One of the ways the Council helps doctors to stay competent is by requiring them to participate in recertification programmes.
-Regular practice review (RPR) is one part of this continuing professional development.
+One of the ways doctors stay competent is by participating in recertification programmes.
+Regular practice reviews (RPRs) and collegial practice reviews can form part of this recertification programme.

 Collegial practice visits and RPR are quality improvement processes.
 Their primary purpose is to help maintain and improve the standards of the medical profession by helping individual doctors identify aspects of their performance that could be improved, benefiting both their own professional development and the quality of care their patients receive.
 They are supportive and collegial reviews of a doctor’s practice by peers, in the doctor’s usual practice setting.

 RPR has been a component of the Inpractice recertification programme since July 2013.